 Many programs have a long waiting period to get started with the surgery process.
-What is the waiting period for Sanford's program?
+What is the waiting period for Sanford Health's program?

 The program does not have a waiting period.
 However, the time patients typically wait to get to surgery depends on their pre-op insurance requirements, and is widely variable.

 How long will I be in the hospital after surgery?

 For all usual laparoscopic bariatric surgeries, the average hospital stay is 1 night.
 If you have an adjustable gastric band (lap band) and live locally, you may be able to go home same day.

 How long will I need to take off work?